Claims: Migrant kids split at border harmed in foster care

-SANTA ANA, California (AP) - This story is part of an ongoing joint investigation between The Associated Press and the PBS series FRONTLINE on the treatment of migrant children.
+WASHINGTON (AP) - This story is part of an ongoing joint investigation between The Associated Press and the PBS series FRONTLINE on the treatment of migrant children.

-After local Guatemalan officials burned down an environmental activist’s home, he decided to leave his village behind and flee to the United States, hoping he’d be granted asylum and his little boy, whose heart was failing, would receive lifesaving medical care.

-But after crossing the border into Arizona in May of last year, Border Patrol agents tore the man’s 7-year-old son from his arms and sent the father nearly 2,000 miles (3,220 kilometers) away to a detention center in Georgia.
-The boy, now 8, went into a U.S.-funded foster home for migrant children in New York.

-The foster care programs are meant to provide migrant children with care while authorities work to connect them with parents, relatives or other sponsors.
-But instead the boy told a counselor he was repeatedly sexually molested by other boys in the foster home.

-A review of 38 legal claims obtained by The Associated Press - some of which have never been made public - shows taxpayers could be on the hook for more than $200 million in damages from parents who said their children were harmed while in government custody.

-The father and son are among dozens of families - separated at the border as part of the Trump administration’s zero tolerance policy - who are now preparing to sue the federal government, including several who say their young children were sexually, physically or emotionally abused in federally funded foster care.
+Dozens of families separated at the border as part of the Trump administration’s zero tolerance policy are preparing to sue the federal government, including several who say their young children were sexually, physically or emotionally abused in federally funded foster care.

-With more than 3,000 migrant children taken from their parents at the border in recent years, many lawsuits are expected, potentially totaling in the billions.
-Families who spoke to the AP and FRONTLINE did so on the condition of anonymity over fears about their families’ safety.
+A review of 38 legal claims obtained by The Associated Press - some of which have never been made public - shows taxpayers could be on the hook for more than $200 million in damages.
+More than 3,000 migrant children were taken from their parents at the border in recent years and many more lawsuits are expected, potentially totaling in the billions.

-“How is it possible that my son was suffering these things?” the father said.
-“My son is little and couldn’t defend himself.”

 The families - some in the U.S., others already deported to Central America - are represented by grassroots immigration clinics and nonprofit groups, along with some of the country’s most powerful law firms.
 They’re making claims under the Federal Tort Claims Act as a precursor to filing lawsuits.
 The FTCA allows individuals who suffer harm as a direct result of federal employees to sue the government.